-ConGen - Virtual Online
+ConGen 2023 - Montana

 Conservation Genetics, Population Genomics, and Molecular Ecology

-Emphasis will be on next-generation sequence (NGS) data analysis (RADs, DNA capture, and genome sequencing) and interpretation of output from fundamental and novel statistical approaches and software programs (including R and Linux command line).
-The course promotes interactions among early-career researchers (students/participants) and leaders in population genomics to help develop our "next generation" of conservation and evolutionary geneticists.
-We will identify and discuss developments needed to improve data analysis approaches to advance the field.
+ConGen has >10 expert instructors teaching a breadth of concepts and applications.
+The course promotes interactions among early-career researchers (grad students & postdocs), faculty, agency researchers, and leaders in population genomics to help develop our "next generation" of conservation and evolutionary geneticists.
+Students get help analyzing their own data.
+We discuss developments needed to improve data analysis to advance the field.

 Cost to Attend